criggall/g4beamline-primer/README.md

 G4beamline Docker image used: https://hub.docker.com/r/valetov/g4bl

 ### Local Installation
-G4beamline is available for download as an application from [here](https://muonsinc.com/G4beamlineDownload.php).
+G4beamline is available for download as an application [here](https://muonsinc.com/G4beamlineDownload.php).
 (Note that you may be prompted to complete a survey before being permitted access to the download page.)

 In order to run G4beamline from terminal, you will need to provide a path to the installation.
 A template ```.bash_profile``` doing so has been provided in this repository, but you will need to add the installation path depending on your setup.
 For example, on Mac this may look like ```/Applications/G4beamline-3.08.app/Contents/MacOS```.